Feriman22/portscan-protection/README.md

 Planned/upcoming features:

-- **CIDR range support** for the blacklist (e.g. `203.0.113.0/24`) - block an entire IP range with a single entry, instead of listing individual IPs one by one
+- [x] **CIDR range support** for the blacklist (e.g. `203.0.113.0/24`) - block an entire IP range with a single entry, instead of listing individual IPs one by one - shipped, see changelog

 ## Changelog

->05-08-2026
+>09-08-2026
+- **NEW:** Blacklist now supports CIDR ranges (e.g. `203.0.113.0/24`) alongside single IPs - handy for blocking an entire cloud provider block or botnet subnet in one entry
+- **Performance:** blacklist enforcement rewritten to scale to tens of thousands of entries - iptables backend now uses a single `ipset` (atomically swapped on update) instead of one firewall rule per entry; nftables backend now applies changes in a single batched transaction instead of one command per entry
+- Fixed a validation bug where the blacklist parser could silently fail on systems where `/usr/bin/awk` is `mawk` (the Debian/Ubuntu default) rather than `gawk`
+- A `/0` entry (which would match all IPv4 addresses) is now always rejected as a safety guard, in addition to the existing loopback/any-address protections

+>03-08-2026
 - **NEW:** Blacklist support - permanently block known malicious IPs, one per line, with automatic re-apply whenever the file changes (via the `Edit Blacklist` menu option, or the auto-update check cycle for out-of-band edits)
 - Blacklist entries are validated, de-duplicated, and invalid/unreadable input is safely ignored
 - `Verify` now also reports blacklist validity